 Meet the Expert

-Tamar Blank is a licensed psychologist and the founder and director of Riverdale Psychology in Riverdale, New York.
+- Tamar Blank is a licensed psychologist and the founder and director of Riverdale Psychology in Riverdale, New York.
 She treats individuals struggling with anxiety, depression, trauma, interpersonal relationships, and other life stressors.

-Also known as “The Sleep Doctor,” Michael J. Breus, Ph.D., is a nationally recognized sleep expert.
+- Also known as “The Sleep Doctor,” Michael J. Breus, Ph.D., is a nationally recognized sleep expert.
 He is a clinical psychologist and one of only 138 psychologists in the world with a specialty in sleep disorders.

-What Are the Benefits of a Weighted Blanket?
+What are the benefits of a weighted blanket?

-Why Trust Us
+Why Trust Byrdie

 Byrdie contributor Melanie Rud has over a decade of experience in the beauty industry, writing for some of the biggest magazines and websites out there.
-Along with writing about beauty, she also frequently covers health and wellness.
+Along with writing about beauty, she also frequently covers wellness.
 Her favorite way to unwind every evening?
 Snuggling up on the couch with her weighted blanket and watching Bravo.